 - Sylvester: Yes, people named Sylvester actually exist in the world and their opening line at a Speed Dating event is, “If someone were to murder you, how would you like to die?”
 The next five minutes were spent in silence while I drank wine and repeatedly told him to stop looking at me.

 - Lawrence: the UPS driver with a background in Microbiology who looked at me with a pleasant smile on his face and said, “Wow, I honestly thought the women here would be bottom of the barrel.”
-To which I replied, “If we’re bottom of the barrel, then what the hell does that make you?”
+To which I replied, “If you thought we’d be bottom of the barrel, then what the hell does that make you?”

 Other than those gems, the majority of guys were interesting, unique, and seemed quirky enough to enjoy my quick-witted drunken humor.
 But the one thing each of these guys had in common?
 They were FULL-FLEDGED NERDS.
 They weren’t super nerds like Steve Urkel and Skreech who faint at the sight of a pretty girl and sport orthodontic headgear in their senior year photos.
 They were those oblivious nerds who don’t even realize they’re actually nerds.
 Sort of like…The Head Haucho of the Dork Corp., The Crowned President of Geek Week, The Lead Dweeb of Dungeons & Dragons, The Captain of the Goober Troopers.
 You get the picture, right?
 Actually, let me just provide some visual aids and character descriptions to get my point across: